krod2016/Book-Search/README.md

 # Book-Search

 ## Description
 This site allows users to search for their favorite books.
+Once logged in (or signed-up), users are able to save books to their favorites.

 ![Book-Search - Homepage](./assets/images/homepage-screenshot.png)